guettli/passive-protocol-of-thoughts/README.md

 I think above point of view is very different to the tradition definition of [Nirvana](https://en.wikipedia.org/wiki/Nirvana)

+# Related

+I was told that the passive protocol of thoughts method is like [Vipassanā](https://en.wikipedia.org/wiki/Vipassan%C4%81).
+I can't judge this.
+I don't know Vipassanā.
+The wikipedia page is full of words which I have never heard before.
+I don't like history.
+I like science, the current moment and the future.

 # Feedback is welcome

 I am not a native speaker.
 If there is something not clear, then please write me (guettli.ppot@thomas-guettler.de) or create an issue here at github.
 Please tell me typos or anything else which could be improved.